 This paper presents a new dataset of more than 4,300 vulnerabilities, and estimates vulnerability rediscovery across different vendors and software types.
-It concludes that rediscovery happens far more often than previously estimated.
+It concludes that rediscovery happens more than twice as often as the 1-9% range previously reported.
 For our dataset, 15% to 20% of vulnerabilities are discovered independently at least twice within a year.
-For just the Android sample, 13.9% of vulnerabilities are rediscovered within 60 days, rising to 19% within 90 days, and above 21% within 120 days.
-Chrome sees a 12.87% rediscovery within 60 days; and the aggregate rate for our entire dataset generally rises over the eight-year span, topping out at 19.6% in 2016.
+For just Android, 13.9% of vulnerabilities are rediscovered within 60 days, rising to 20% within 90 days, and above 21% within 120 days.
+For the Chrome browser we found 12.57% rediscovery within 60 days; and the aggregate rate for our entire dataset generally rises over the eight-year span, topping out at 19.6% in 2016.
 We believe that the actual rate is even higher for certain types of software.

-When combined with an estimate of the total count of vulnerabilities in use by the NSA, these rates suggest that rediscovery of vulnerabilities kept secret by the U.S. government may be the source of one-third or more of all zero-day vulnerabilities discovered annually.
-These results suggest that the information security community needs to consider the impact of rediscovery on the efficacy of bug bounty programs, and policymakers should make greater efforts to rigorously evaluate the costs of, and requirements for, non-disclosure of software vulnerabilities.
+When combined with an estimate of the total count of vulnerabilities in use by the NSA, these rates suggest that rediscovery of vulnerabilities kept secret by the U.S. government may be the source of up to one-third of all zero-day vulnerabilities detected in use each year.
+These results indicate that the information security community needs to map the impact of rediscovery on the efficacy of bug bounty programs and policymakers should more rigorously evaluate the costs of non-disclosure of software vulnerabilities.

 Keywords: software vulnerability, vulnerability rediscovery, information security economics